 The first two emails built a relationship, creating a foundation to sell to the subscriber.
 So, the third welcome email can essentially be the one that drives in the revenue.

-With this email, you can display your bestsellers and your broader collections, displaying your well-shot product images.
-You can even remind shoppers about their first-time shopper discount to give them the motivation to shop.
+You can display your bestsellers and your broader collections, backed by well-shot product images.
+You can remind shoppers about their first-time shopper discount to attract them..

 BYLT sells premium basic clothing.
 Within their welcome email, they've displayed different collections that guide shoppers to browse collections based on their gender, as well as a few best-selling products that subscribers would want to buy.